Chavez's return to Cuba for treatment rattles Venezuela

 Unlike multiple past trips to Cuba, during treatment for three operations on two tumors in his pelvic area, state TV did not show images of Chavez departing or arriving this time.

-Chavez has an open-ended authorization from Congress to travel, but a ims to b e back at least for the January 10 start of his new term, if not for a couple of regional summits before.
+Chavez has open-ended authorization from Congress to travel, but aims to be back at least for the January 10 start of his new term, if not for a couple of regional summits before.

 His absence leaves newly appointed Vice President Nicolas Maduro, 49 - a former bus driver and union leader - in a prominent position amid speculation among Venezuelans over who could replace Chavez should he leave power.

-Congress head Diosdado Cabello, a former military comrade of Chavez's, also is frequently touted as a possible successor to lead the ruling Socialist Party.
-Under the constitution, an election would have to be held if Chavez leaves office within the first four years of his new six-year term.
+Congress head Diosdado Cabello, a former military comrade of Chavez, is also often touted as a possible successor to lead the ruling Socialist Party.
+Under the constitution, an election would have to be held if Chavez were to leave office within the first four years of his new six-year term.

-Chavez's return to Cuba overshadowed the buildup to state elections on December 16, where the opposition aims to overcome disappointment at the presidential loss to make inroads.
+Chavez's return to Cuba overshadowed the buildup to state elections in Venezuela on December 16, where the opposition aims to overcome disappointment at their failure to win the presidency.

-A prolonged absence could potentially postpone major policy decisions, such as a widely expected devaluation of the bolivar currency after heavy pre-election state spending.
+A prolonged absence by Chavez could potentially postpone major policy decisions, such as a widely expected devaluation of the bolivar currency after heavy pre-election state spending.

-After removal of a first cancerous tumor, Chavez wrongly declared himself cured in late 2011.
-He again pronounced himself cancer-free in mid-2012 after removal of a second tumor.

 BONDS RISE

-The hyperbaric oxygenation therapy, or HBOT, he was due to receive involves breathing pure oxygen in a pressurized chamber.
+The hyperbaric oxygenation therapy, or HBOT, he is due to receive involves breathing pure oxygen in a pressurized chamber.

 In addition to the bone-weakening side effects of radiation on cancer sufferers, experts say HBOT is used to treat conditions including infections, abscesses and decompression sickness - or the "bends" - that can afflict deep sea divers.